 In our last episode, we discussed how Google can use semantic frames to verify claims and build trust.
 We talked about how linking out to other authoritative sources works in a way that is similar to citing your sources in a school term paper.
 There are some other things going… Read More Understand the June 2019 Google Core Update (Part Two)

 When I was a kid, I got teased a lot.
 I was into computers and dungeons and dragons.This was long before we nerds had taken over the world.
 I was also into performing in musical theater.
-This was a day and age before being gay (perceived or, like me, otherwise)… Read More There’s People In Them Thar Computers!
+This was a day and age before being gay (real or, like me, perceived)… Read More There’s People In Them Thar Computers!

 On Monday, June 3rd, 2019 the world came to an end.
 Again.
 Just like it always does for many web sites when Google does a broad core algorithm update.
 The truth is that it’s not really the end of the world but for many, it might feel like it is.… Read More Understand the June 2019 Google Core Update (Part One)